ocaml/ocaml.org/data/success_stories/en/lexifi.md

 ### Solution

-The **meta-programming** facilities of OCaml automatically derive user interfaces directly from OCaml code declarations, making it seamless for developers to write code and its associated user interface at the same time.
+LexiFi uses the **meta-programming** facilities of OCaml to automatically derive user interfaces directly from OCaml code declarations, making it seamless for developers to write code and its associated user interface at the same time.
 This allows an extremely agile development style where the user interface can evolve in tandem with the code.
 This ability to "tie" the user interface to the code means that the two never get out of sync, and a whole class of bugs are just ruled out by construction.

 Furthermore, having described the user interface in terms of OCaml code means that LexiFi can retarget this description to different **backends**, producing Web and native versions of the same UI from a single description.